vidhi-chugh/vidhi-am/index.md

 ## About
 She is an award-winning AI/ML innovaton leader and a leading expert in data governance with a vision to build the trustworthy AI solutions.
-She works at the intersection of data science, product and research teams to deliver buisness value and insights at Walmart Global Tech India.
+She works at the intersection of data science, product and research teams to deliver business value and insights at Walmart Global Tech India.

 She is an AI Ethicist and a researcher at the Center for AI and Digital Policy Spring'22 with a prime focus on AI policy analysis, research and evaluation.
 She has conducted several workshops demonstrating how to integrate ethical principles in an AI/ML project lifecycle.